CeaselessQuokka/RobloxTextTutorials/README.md

 	Allow me to explain, gsub is a replacement function.
-In our case, we pass two arguments to gsub, the VowelsSet (which is also the pattern), and what we want to replace each occurence with.
+In our case, we pass two arguments to gsub, the VowelsSet (which is also the pattern), and what we want to replace each occurrence with.
 	The pattern checks for any letter that is a
 	LOWER CASE a, e, i, o, u.
 This is the power of sets.
 You can create your own *set* of